 Segment assets consist of property, plant and equipment, investments in unconsolidated affiliates, intangible assets and goodwill.
-Segment assets exclude those amounts classified as held for sale at each balance sheet date.
 The carrying values of such amounts are assigned to each segment based on each asset's or investment's principal operations and contribution to the gross operating margin of that particular segment.
 Since construction-in-progress amounts (a component of property, plant and equipment) generally do not contribute to segment gross operating margin, such amounts are excluded from segment asset totals until the underlying assets are placed in service.
 Intangible assets and goodwill are assigned to each segment based on the classification of the assets to which they relate.
 Substantially all of our plants, pipelines and other fixed assets are located in the U.S.